APatel936/IT490-PokePlace/README.md

 Primary responsibility - dmz

-The current code - 03/31/2020 works via a local router and 4 machines
+The current code - 03/31/2020 works via a local router and 4 machines - assume RabbitMQ is set up

 In Progress - mirgrate to AWS due to COVID-19